 Digital Math Tools

-SpringBoard Digital gives students smart tools to help them visualize mathematical concepts and translate among multiple representations.
+SpringBoard Digital gives students access to smart tools to help them visualize mathematical concepts and translate among multiple representations.

-Smart math tools include the Desmos Graphing Calculator, GeoGebra applications, Algebra Tiles, and more.
+Smart math tools include the Desmos suite of calculators and geometry tool, Algebra Tiles, and more.

 Our Approach to Mathematics